vippsas/vipps-woocommerce/README.txt

 This is because when an order is charged in Vipps it takes 2 days before the payment has been fully captured from the customer's bank account.

 After 2 days it will move to the "Processing" status.
+You can however change the behaviour of this by using the "Default status to give pending renewals" option in the plugin settings.

-To counteract this you could look into using WooCommerce "Early renewals": [https://docs.woocommerce.com/document/subscriptions/early-renewal/](https://docs.woocommerce.com/document/subscriptions/early-renewal/)
+Alternatively you you could look into using WooCommerce "Early renewals": [https://docs.woocommerce.com/document/subscriptions/early-renewal/](https://docs.woocommerce.com/document/subscriptions/early-renewal/) if ensuring the status of a charge is fully completed before a specific date is of up-most importance.

 == Changelog ==

 = 1.3.2 =
+* Enhancement: Added some version and plugin detail headers to Vipps API requests so we can identify issues more effectively.
+* Enhancement: Added an option to choose what default status to give pending renewals.
 * Fix: Fixed refunds not working when a reason is not passed.
-* Enhancement: Added some version and plugin detail headers to Vipps API requests so we can identify issues more effectively.
 * Fix: Fixes an edge cases with checking of orders described in this issue: https://github.com/vippsas/vipps-recurring-woocommerce/issues/15

 = 1.3.1 =